jeffsuperglide/gribdownload/README.md

 ## Branch `master`

-The `master` branch is a version attempting to be generatl enough allowing the user to implement using their method of execution.
+The `master` branch is a version attempting to be general enough allowing the user to implement using their method of execution.

 ## Branch `usace/cavi`